tplinderoth/PopGenomicsTools/README.md

 There are two main types of inputs, a **--ped** pedigree file and/or a **--rmat** relatedness matrix.

-**--ped** : This is a tab-delimited ped format file with required columns (1) Individual ID, (2) parent 1 ID, (3) parent 2 ID.
+**--ped** : This is a tab-delimited ped format file with required columns (1) individual ID, (2) parent 1 ID, (3) parent 2 ID.
 A header is assumed and required.
 The names for the first three columns can be anything.
 Additional columns (in any order) can contain 'sex' ('M','male','F','female', and '*' for missing) and 'cohort' which is an integer value, e.g. 0, 1, 2, 2003, 2004, 2021.
-These columns must be named accordingly.
+These columns must be named 'sex' and 'cohort', respectively.
 A few line example:

 ```
 ID      SIRE_ID DAM_ID  SEX     COHORT